 This past spring I shared our new kitchen renovation with you.
 I can’t tell you how over-the-moon happy our new kitchen continues to make me six months later.

 Our laundry room and utility sink is just off the kitchen (through the door to the left of the cooktop).
 Once our kitchen renovation was completed it just highlighted how much the stained utility sink was bugging me, so I impetuously jumped on cleaning it before I even took before pictures (that’s how much it was bugging me!).
-The house is 20 years old and I assume that the utility sink is original to the house, so that means that was 20 years worth of grime and stains in that plastic utility sink.
+The house is 20 years old and I assume that the utility sink is original to the house, so that means that was 20 years worth of grime and stains in that plastic utility sink that needed to be cleaned.
 Yuck!

 I took less than an hour total of scrubbing to get rid of those stains, even in the corners of the sink.
 I’d just scrub until I was tired and then come back later to do a bit more until it was all bright and clean.